|DURATION: 8 days

 Difficult/demanding itinerary for really fit hikers with previous experience in mountain trekking.
 There are no acclimatization or preparation walks planned in this itinerary, so please do your best to get in shape prior departure in order to fully enjoy the climbs and the majestic beauty of the three summits.

 For the night in the hut in the Balkan Mountains (Day 2) you need to carry a change of clothes (you will not have access to your main luggage that same evening).
-On Day 4 and after it, you will only carry a daypack.
-The rest luggage will remain inside the accommodation, where you will be staying.

 Day 1: Sofia – Plovdiv